EPCCed/2023-09-21_Singularity_Nottingham/_episodes/creating-container-images.md

 a container image based on the lightweight Alpine Linux distribution with Python 3 added.

-From your shell, create a new folder to contain the Dockerfile.
+From your shell, create a new folder to contain the `Dockerfile``.
 Typically, all the data required to build a container image is placed in the same folder - you will have one folder per container image you build.